-ISE received approval to allow Complex Orders into their PIM, which is an electronic auction process, the same as PIXL.34 The proposed changes that are explained through examples herein enable Phlx to have functionality that is similar to what is already approved for and offered by ISE: complex orders in an electronic auction process.
+ISE received approval to allow Complex Orders into their PIM, which is an electronic auction process, the same as PIXL.38 ISE allows both simple and Complex Orders to be entered into their price improvement mechanism and initiate an Auction, which until recently, had a duration of one second.
+The PIM Order is stopped at a price by an ISE member submitting the order and upon receipt of a PIM Order, ISE broadcasts an Auction notification soliciting interest from participants wishing to trade against the PIM Order.
+PHLX also offers a one second price improvement Auction mechanism, PIXL, but currently only allows simple orders to be entered.
+PIXL is similar to PIM in that it runs an auction for one second after broadcasting an Auction notification to participants.
+However, PIM has slightly different order acceptance rules for simple orders than PIXL.
+In order to initiate a PIM Auction, a simple order must be stopped at a price which improves the ISE BBO and is no worse than the NBBO.
+PIXL requires that simple orders of less than 50 contracts in size improve the PBBO and orders of 50 contracts or more may be stopped at a price equal to the PBBO, provided in either case the order is stopped at a price no worse than the NBBO.
+The proposed changes that are explained through examples herein enable Phlx to have functionality that is similar to what is already approved for and offered by ISE: complex orders in an electronic auction process.
 Thus, PIXL will require that Complex Orders submitted into the mechanism are entered at a price that is better than the best net price (i) available on the complex order book; and (ii) achievable from the best Phlx bids and offers for the individual legs (an improved net price) just as the ISE requires.